Location of pancreas pain: Where is pancreas pain felt?

 Acute pancreatitis diagnosis is established by measuring the levels of pancreatic enzymes in your blood.
 In severe acute pancreatitis, the enzyme levels are significantly elevated.
+Among pancreatitis diagnosis blood tests, the levels of two pancreatic enzymes called amylase and lipase are very helpful.
 CT scan of the abdomen may show the inflammation surrounding your pancreas.
 CT is also helpful to look for possible complications.

 Chronic pancreatitis symptoms

 Pancreas pain in chronic pancreatitis comes and goes.
 It is a recurrent condition.
 Pancreatitis pain location in chronic pancreatitis is similar to the pancreatitis pain location in acute pancreatitis.
 However, chronic pancreatitis symptoms do not usually spread up to the chest.